Yoga for Piriformis Syndrome

 What to Avoid During a Flare-Up of Piriformis Pain

 When your piriformis is acting up and the pain is sharp, avoid anything that might make it angrier.
 Skip deep stretches like Pigeon Pose, as they can irritate the muscle further.
 Steer clear of high-impact activities like running or jumping, and try not to sit for more than 20 minutes at a time.
 Long bike rides on a narrow seat can also aggravate things, so opt for low-impact walking instead.
 Avoid crossing your legs or sitting on a bulky wallet, as these can squeeze the piriformis.
-And never push through sharp pain—it’s your body’s way of saying, “Hold up!”
+And avoid pushing through sharp pain; it’s your body’s signal to pause and adjust.

 To make your yoga practice effective, take slow, deep breaths—inhale to prep, exhale as you stretch, and let your nervous system relax.
 Feel free to grab props like blocks or straps to make poses easier and safer; for instance, a block under your hip in Pigeon Pose can be a lifesaver.
 Kick off with 3-5 minutes of gentle moves to warm up, keep hydrated, and move with care.
 If pain sticks around, chat with a yoga therapist for personalized guidance.
 Gentle, regular practice beats overdoing it any day.